 |PM – 1pm – 5.30pm|

 Patrol Teams consist of a leadership group of 6 members: a Captain, at least one Vice Captain, ARTC, IRB Driver, IRB Crew & and a nominated Bronze Medallion holder.
 There are also a number of other Bronze medallion (or higher) and Surf rescue Certificate holders.
 There are 16 Patrol teams plus 1 Carnival patrol.
-In 2016-2017 10 teams will do 7 patrols, while the remaining 6 will do 6 Patrols.
-The Carnival Patrol team has 6 Patrols this year.
+In 2017-2018 13 teams will do 7 patrols, while the remaining 3 will do 6 Patrols.
+Due to the number of senior carnivals, the Carnival Patrol team has 7 Patrols this year.

 Each Patrol Team captain has had the opportunity to select a roster that suits their team.
 Each Patrol Team patrols on a mix of public holiday weekends, and AM/PM and Saturday/Sunday patrols.